ParksProjets/kattis-hunter/docs/Protocol.md

     # Finally retrieve the directions of each bird.
     for k in range(0, NUM_ROUNDS * NUM_BIRDS_ENV, 3):
         get("directions of birds k, k+1 and k+2")

+    # Retrieve the first directions of the birds from the first round.
+We do
+    # that for knowing in which env we currently are.
+    get("directions of first birds")
 ```